Skip to main content

 API keys / secretsn/a✗ scrubbed⚠️ raw

-1. resolvePrivacyLevel() reads VOIGHT_PRIVACY env var (set by settings.json) and returns one of minimal | standard | full.
-Defaults to full if unset (backwards-compat).
+1. resolvePrivacyLevel() reads VOIGHT_PRIVACY (set in settings.json or env) and returns minimal | standard | full.
+Defaults to full for SDK ≤0.3.10 (backwards compat).

-2. applyPrivacy(payload, level) transforms the event based on the level:
+2. applyPrivacy(payload, level) transforms the event:

-• full — passthrough + stamp metadata.privacyLevel: 'full'
+• full — passthrough; stamps metadata.privacyLevel: 'full'

 • standard — deep-walk every string and run scrubPii() over each

-3. Every event ships with metadata.privacyLevel so the dashboard can render a per-event chip — your audit trail that scrubbing happened.
+3. Every event ships metadata.privacyLevel so the dashboard can render a per-event chip — your audit trail that scrubbing happened.

 Picking your level